LiskArchive/lips/proposals/lip-usman_handling_transactions_in_memory.md

 A blockchain state change only affects a subset of accounts and transactions.
 Therefore, only the affected transactions in the transaction pool should be verified again.

 In case of a new block, the transactions in the `verified`, the `pending` and the `ready` queues should be moved to the `validated` queue if:
-- the transaction is from an account which is included in the new block, or
+- The transaction is from an account which is included in the new block.
-- the transaction is of a type that requires unique data and this transaction type is included the new block
+- The transaction is of a type that requires unique data and this transaction type is included the new block.

 In case of a block deletion, the transactions in the `verified`, the `pending` and the `ready` queues should be moved to the `validated` queue if:
-- the transaction is from an account included in the deleted block Moreover, the transactions included in the deleted block are put back in the `verified` queue such that they can become part of the blockchain in a later block.
+- The transaction is from an account included in the deleted block.
+Moreover, the transactions included in the deleted block are put back in the `verified` queue such that they can become part of the blockchain in a later block.

 In case of round rollback, the transactions in the `verified`, the `pending` and the `ready` queues should be moved to the `validated` queue if:
-- the transaction is from an account which was part of the active delegates of the round.
+- The transaction is from an account which was part of the active delegates of the round.

 ## Backwards Compatibility
 This LIP is backward compatible.

 ## Reference Implementation
 TBD